KILTprotocol/spec-ext-credential-api/readme.md

 0. **Optional: Attester requests prerequisite credentials**

-One or more instances of the [Verification Workflow](#Verification-Workflow) may happen before proposition of the credential, if the Attester needs to see prerequisite credentials.
+One or more instances of the [Verification Workflow](#Verification-Workflow) may happen before proposition of the credential if the Attester needs to see prerequisite credentials.